sumedhats/STAXTECH-INTERNSHIP-PROJECTS/README.md

 # STAXTECH INTERNSHIP PROJECTS
-This repo contains Python internship projects like Calculator and Rock-Paper-Scissors.
+This repo contains Python internship projects like Calculator,  Rock-Paper-Scissors and password generator .